Preference Learning in School Choice Problems: Equilibrium Analysis

-\autoref{fig:eq_da_intuition} contains an intuition of the proof.
-The left-hand side (LHS) of \eqref{eqn:eq_restriction_da} is constant at $\exp(\frac{\lambda_s}{\mu})$, and the right-hand side (RHS) under the DA mechanism varies in $r$ (see a solid curve in \autoref{fig:eq_da_intuition}).
-The RHS equals the LHS at $r=1$ and increases indefinitely as $r$ approaches $0$.
-The RHS is shown to be a strictly single-dipped function in Appendix.\footnote{A single-dipped function is the $-1$ multiple of a single-peaked function.} The intermediate value theorem implies that a unique solution of \eqref{eqn:eq_restriction_da} exists in $(0,1]$.
+The proof of \autoref{prop:equilibrium} is tedious but straightforward.
+The left-hand side (LHS) of \eqref{eqn:eq_restriction_da} is constant at $\exp(\frac{\lambda_s}{\mu})$.
+If the DA mechanism is given, the right-hand side (RHS) equals the LHS at $r=1$ and increases indefinitely as $r$ approaches $0$.
+The RHS is shown to be a strictly single-dipped function.\footnote{A single-dipped function is the $-1$ multiple of a single-peaked function.} The intermediate value theorem implies that a unique solution of \eqref{eqn:eq_restriction_da} exists in $(0,1]$.
+Then, since the RHS is strictly increasing in $v$ for each fixed $r < 1$, we can find the bounds of $v$ that ensure the solution is in $(\hat{r}, 1)$.
+For the Boston mechanism, note that $\Delta^{D}(0, r) > \Delta^{B}(0, r)$ for every $r > \hat{r}$ (\autoref{lem:boston_avoid_competition}).
+So, the RHS of \eqref{eqn:eq_restriction_da} under the Boston mechanism is smaller than under the DA for every $r \in (\hat{r}, 1)$, and the two coincide at $r=\hat{r}$ and $r =1$.
+It follows that a solution $r^B >\hat{r}$ under the Boston mechanism is smaller than $r^D$.